 The Land Use, Land Use Change, and Forestry (LULUCF) sheet in the Energy Policy Simulator (EPS) handles pollutant emissions and sequestration from land uses, primarily related to forests, including forest set-asides, afforestation/reforestation, avoided deforestation, and forest management.
+However, the policy levers are flexible and can be repurposed to encompass other landscapes.
 Emissions from agricultural operations are handled in the Industry sector (including emissions from fuel use and process emissions, such as methane from enteric fermentation and rice cultivation).
 However, conversion of land from forest to cropland or vice versa is handled in the LULUCF sector.

 The LULUCF sector is constructed to be relatively flexible because different countries have very different land use challenges.
-For example, in the U.S., there is no net deforestation, and most existing forests are well-managed.
-In some countries, deforestation is a major problem.
-Therefore, the policies in this sector are defined based on a researched potential specific to the modeled country (set in input data), and the policy lever specifies a fraction of the potential that is achieved in each year.
+For example, in the U.S., we include non-forest policy levers for wetland restoration and grassland restoration and avoided conversion.
+In some other countries, deforestation is a major problem unlike in the U.S. Therefore, the policies in this sector are defined based on a researched potential specific to the modeled country (set in input data), and the policy lever specifies a fraction of the potential that is achieved in each year.

 The LULUCF sector does not include fuel use.
 Fuel use by relevant entities is handled in other sectors.
 For example, wood burning to heat homes in the Buildings sector, and fuel burned in the course of business operations by timber-harvesting companies is included in the "other industries" category in the Industry Sector.

 The following LULUCF policies exist in the EPS.
 Follow the links to view more details about each policy.

 Forest Set-Asides: A forest set-aside program removes harvested timberland from production, converting it to unharvested forestland.
 By removing timberland from harvest, carbon that would otherwise be released through the wood products or in the harvesting process continues to be sequestered.